Captain-ops/captain-ops/README.md

 # Hi there! 👋

-I'm DevOps and automation tool maker.
+I'm a DevOps and automation tool maker.

 - 🔭 I’m currently working on saving the planet
 - 🌱 I’m currently learning GO